subquery/subql/docs/publish/upgrade.md

 #### Deploy New Version of your SubQuery Project

 Fill in the Commit Hash from GitHub (copy the full commit hash) of the version of your SubQuery project codebase that you want deployed.
-This will cause longer downtime depending on the time it takes to index the current chain.
+This will cause a longer downtime depending on the time it takes to index the current chain.
 You can always report back here for progress.

 ## Next Steps - Connect to your Project
 Once your deployment has succesfully completed and our nodes have indexed your data from the chain, you'll be able to connect to your project via the displayed GraphQL Query endpoint.